UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-According to section 26, Gram Nyayalaya must make efforts for conciliation and settlement of civil disputes.
-To fulfil the purpose of Section 26, under Section 27, the District Court shall, in consultation with the District Magistrate, prepare a panel consisting of the names of social workers at the village level having integrity for appointment as Conciliators who possess such qualifications and experience as may be prescribed by the High Court.
-Hence, statement 2 is correct.
+Statement 2 is correct: According to Section 26, Gram Nyayalayas must make efforts for conciliation and settlement of civil disputes before proceeding with formal adjudication.
+To implement this, Section 27 mandates that the District Court, in consultation with the District Magistrate, prepare a panel of Conciliators.
+These Conciliators are village-level social workers with integrity, possessing the qualifications and experience prescribed by the High Court.
+Their role is to assist in dispute resolution, promoting amicable settlements.

 Share